martpie/an-introduction-to-operations/README.md

 - a domain name
 - a terminal

-<small>(we'll use here a droplet from Digital Ocean, some commands below may vary depending on your VPS provider)</small>
+<small>\* (we'll use here a droplet from Digital Ocean, some commands below may vary depending on your VPS provider/operating system)</small>

 ## Table of Contents (WIP)